alexbaltman/RHCE/README.md

 It will tell you pass/fail.
 Both vms have to pass if it does two passes.

 ## Known Issues, TODO, etc:
-ch5_dns/p2_dns_troubleshooting does not really work right ch8 - Need to add gen group share + answer + gradeit.yaml.
+ch4p5 - really need to get dmz to be set as default b/c that is what exam req.s, unfortunately it prevents vagrant and ansible from working correclty if you do ch5_dns/p2_dns_troubleshooting does not really work right ch8 - Need to add gen group share + answer + gradeit.yaml.
 Set gid on group for both client and server so we do not need ldap setup.
 Could do this in p1 or lab or elsewhere.
     - Could also add general public nfs and samba shares too